chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 ### Create your First Stack

-*Note*: The AWS OpsWorks CLI endpoint, ``opsworks.us-east-1.amazonaws.com``,  is only available in region *us-east-1*.
+**Note**: The AWS OpsWorks CLI endpoint, ``opsworks.us-east-1.amazonaws.com``,  is only available in region *us-east-1*.
 This region specification is separate from the stack's region configuration.

 **Note**: The AWS OpsWorks CLI configuration variable for the Chef Version is ``ConfigurationManager``.
 Make sure that you are specifying at minimum Chef Version 12.

 Amazon Resource Names(ARNs) uniquely identify resources on AWS.
 To work with AWS OpsWorks, we need to obtain the **ServiceRoleArn** ARN.
 To do this, we will first need to create a stack, and then get the **ServiceRoleArn**.

+Remember, that the **AWS OpsWorks stack** is the top-level AWS OpsWorks entity that will contain our layers.

    1. Using your IAM user, sign in to the AWS OpsWorks console at https://console.aws.amazon.com/opsworks.
    2. Do one of the following: